Front-Desk Workflow Support for Ontario Dental Clinics

 2. 02

-Voicemail piles up after lunch and after hours
+Voicemail accumulates after lunch and after hours

 The queue builds faster than your team can clear it.
-By the time anyone calls back, the patient has already moved on.
+By the time anyone calls back, the patient has often already moved on.

 3. 03

-Cancellation gaps are hard to refill quickly
+Cancellation gaps are difficult to fill quickly

 4. 04

-New patient inquiries sit too long
+New patient inquiries sit too long before a callback

 By the numbers

-The hidden cost of missed calls.
+The cost of missed calls is often underestimated.

 35%